gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 3. Verify that the Deferred Code is valid and has not been previously used.
 4. If a DPoP proof was provided,
    1. Validate it in accordance with [@!RFC9449, section 4.3].
-   2. Check if DPoP proof payload contains the `deferred_code` matching the one sent in the Deferred Code parameter.
+   2. Check if the DPoP proof payload contains the `deferred_code` matching the one sent in the Deferred Code parameter.

 ## Successful Deferred Code Exchange Response{#successful-deferred-code-exchange-response}